Woaf/OpenGL/README.md

 ```
 These libraries both include GLEW, GLFW, and SDL2.

+## Install GLM libraries
+All you have to do to use the GLM packages, is to install GLM via Terminal.
+`sudo apt-get install libglm-dev`
+I think, if you also want the documentation for it, then you can install `sudo apt-get install libglm-doc` as well, but I'm not sure about this.

 ## Your set-up is ready!
 You can begin coding now :)